Alaska Air Group (ALK) Q2 2017 Results - Earnings Call Transcript

 Benito Minicucci - Alaska Air Group, Inc.

 Hey, Rajeev.
-It's Benito Minicucci here.
+It's Ben Minicucci here.
 So, the process, maybe just to go back a little bit, we were negotiating directly with ALPA.
-We went into mediation.
-The mediation were arbitrations of that process in front three arbitrators begins in August, and it'll probably take several weeks.
+We went into mediation, then mediation, we're at arbitration so that process in front three arbitrators begins in August, and it'll probably take several weeks.

 And hopefully, by sometime in September, early October, we'll have a decision.
 So, that's basically the process.
 So, the good thing is that this was a tight process that we negotiated in 2009.
 And I think, it's good.

 In terms of lower bounds, upper bound, I think what we'll say about that is the proposal we've put in place, really, we've looked at it from a total compensation and total cost perspective.
-So when you take the pay rate and you add it to benefits with vacation and with retirement and sick leave, that total compensation package puts our pilots in the upper end of the industry.
+So when you take the pay rate and you add it to benefits with vacation and retirement and sick leave, that total compensation package puts our pilots at the upper end of the industry.

 So, we feel really good about our proposal.
 It's pretty – it's really solid, and we'll leave it to the arbitrators to decide where the final position lands.